jnguy405/cmpm-121-f25-d1-JenaleeNguyen/README.md

 Step 6: Defined upgrade constants, buttons, and system.
 Additionally, displayed the corresponding amount of times upgrades were purchased.
 Step 7: Included exponential costs for upgrades per purchase.
 Step 8: UI components surround a rice farm life.
+Step 9: Used data-driven designs by implemented loops accessing the data in Items array.